 Animal Welfare Officer

 I began my journey to working with animals by studying a National Diploma in Animal Care, which led to me going to university to study BSc (Hons) in Animal Behaviour.
 When I began studying animals I always knew that I wanted to work for the RSPCA, and am unbelievably proud to say that I now do!
 My expertise is my knowledge with cats from my previous role, and my dissertation study was about cat behaviour too.
 Although I have lots of knowledge on cats, I also have a background of working with small animals and birds too.
 I am proud to be a part of the RSPCA, it is undoubtedly rewarding to know I play a part in improving the lives of animals and finding them new homes where they can receive the love they deserve.
 As you may have guessed, one of my favourite animals are cats, but I also absolutely adore sloths too!

-Our Central Services team keep the organisation going by looking after our administration, customer service, I.T, communications and governance.
+Our Shared Services team keep the organisation going by looking after our administration, customer service, I.T, communications and governance.

 Favourite Animal: Bushmaster Viper